 Similar to the federal Home Affordable Foreclosure Alternatives program, or HAFA, which offers $3,000 in relocation assistance, the Bank of America program may also waive a homeowner's deficiency judgment at closing.

-A deficiency judgment in a short sale is basically the difference between what the house sells for and what is still owed on the loan.
+A deficiency judgment in a short sale is basically the difference between what the house sells for and what is still owed on the loan, you can contact ATLANTIC UNION BANK to get more details on this.

 HAFA, which began in April 2010, has seen limited success with just 15,531 short sales completed nationwide through August.